You’re about to head to London - what should you buy? What are the best London souvenirs? Don't worry: I've got the answers!

 8. Tea and Biscuits from Fortnum & Mason

-Fortnum & Mason is a legendary London department store that specialises only in food and tableware.
+Fortnum & Mason is a legendary London department store that specialises in food, home decor and tableware.

-If you don't make it to Fortnum & Mason while you're in town, you can buy their goods at Heathrow Airport on your way home!
+Oh, and if you don't make it to Fortnum & Mason while you're in town, you can buy their goods at Heathrow Airport on your way home!
+(Another location on this list where you very well might spot me on my way to visit family).

 9. A Hat!

-The Last Stop for the Curious is a stall in Spitalfields Market that sells wonderful hats of all kinds, from top hats to fedoras and everything in between.
+One of my favourite places for headwear is the Last Stop for the Curious, a stall in Spitalfields Market that sells wonderful hats of all kinds, from top hats to fedoras and everything in between.
+I own no less than three from these guys.

 10. Liberty Print Fabric

-Liberty, a Tudor revival department store located a few metres from Oxford Circus in Soho, attracts fashionistas and Londoners with good taste.
+Perhaps one of the most famous of the great London department stores is Liberty, a Tudor revival department store located a few metres from Oxford Circus in Soho that attracts fashionistas and Londoners with good taste.

-They’re famous for their Arts & Crafts William Morris-inspired prints, which feature on fabric, books, dinnerware, bags, and so much more.
+They’re famous in particular for their Arts & Crafts William Morris-inspired prints, which feature on fabric, books, dinnerware, bags, and so much more.

 11. Vintage duds from A London Market

-The ever-eclectic Brick Lane is home to many famous vintage shops, including Blitz, Beyond Retro, the Backyard Market, Atika, and Hunky Dory.
+There are almost countless places to buy vintage clothes in our city but my top choice is always the ever-eclectic Brick Lane.
+This iconic London Street is home to many famous vintage shops, including Blitz, Beyond Retro, the Backyard Market, Atika, and Hunky Dory.
+It's my first stop on any vintage shopping mission I happen to be on!

 12. Antiques from Portobello Road Market